 - Children with AIDS have a higher risk of developing leiomyosarcoma.
 The overall incidence is low but an American study reported that it has become the second most frequent malignancy in children with HIV infection or other immunodeficiency diseases.

 Various herpes viruses can be a problem.
-There may be chronic perianal and perioral herpetic ulcers caused by HSV, recurrent typical dermatomal zoster caused by herpes zoster virus (HZV) and disseminated CMV infection.
+There may be chronic perianal and perioral herpetic ulcers caused by herpes simplex virus (HSV), recurrent typical dermatomal zoster caused by herpes zoster virus (HZV) and disseminated CMV infection.

 - Recurrent oral and anogenital HSV are common in patients with HIV and may lead to chronic ulcerations.
 In children, herpes simplex stomatitis is more common than varicella-zoster virus (VZV) and may become chronic and ulcerative.